Imiloin/Aevora/README.md

 ## License

-This project is licensed under the MIT License.
-Additionally, some borrowed code is licensed under the Apache-2.0 License and some fonts are licensed under the Open Font License.
+The content in this repository is licensed under the MIT License.
+Additionally, some borrowed code is licensed under the Apache-2.0 License, and certain fonts are licensed under the Open Font License.

 ## Acknowledgements